MCV-2019-M1-Project/Team4/README.md

 The k parameter is used to indicate the number of top results that need to be saved.

 The backgroundRemoval parameter indicates if background has to be removed from the query set images.
+* True: background removal
-True for background removal and False for no background removal.
+* False: no background removal.

 The textRemoval parameter indicates if the text has to be removed from the query set images.
+* True: text removal
-True for text removal and False for no text removal.
+* False: no text removal.

 The textRemovalMethod parameter indicates the method used for text detection:
 * 1 : text detection based on color segmentation